 The Benevolent Fund directors are ultimately responsible for all the decisions we take – they have the final say on grants and loans.
 They are also accountable for the money we spend and how we spend it – and for the way we govern the Fund.

-Roz Payne, our committee secretary, takes care of the day-to-day running of the Fund, along with Jan Burchell, Della Poolton and Nicki Biddlestone.
+Steve Newbury, our general manager and committee secretary, takes care of the day-to-day running of the Fund, along with Jan Burchell, Della Poolton and Nicki Biddlestone.

 Our management committee meet every six weeks and it’s their job to consider grant and loan applications and then recommend them to the Directors for approval.